hay/gifvideo/README.md

 # Gifvideo
 > Play videos inline on iOS, just like GIF files

 This library does only thing: it plays muted looping video files inline, also on iOS (even older versions).
+Basically, what you can do with GIF files, but without the large file size and a maximum of 256 colors.

 ## Install
 Using `npm`: